Style

 Biography

 Peter Edward Cook was born on 17 November 1937 in Torquay, Devon, into a family with a long tradition in the colonial service.
-He was educated at Radley College and, after National Service in the RAF, went up to Pembroke College, Cambridge, to read French and German.
+He was educated at Radley College and Pembroke College, Cambridge, where he read French and German.
 It was at Cambridge that he joined the Footlights, immediately standing out for a wit so sharp it seemed to arrive from another century.

 In 1960, while still at university, Cook made his professional debut at the Edinburgh Festival in Beyond the Fringe, alongside Alan Bennett, Jonathan Miller and Dudley Moore.
 The show transferred to London and then New York, becoming the defining satirical revue of the early 1960s and the bridge between university sketch comedy and mainstream entertainment.
 Cook's impersonations of a lugubrious Macmillan and a one-legged Tarzan agent became instant classics.

 The partnership with Dudley Moore became the central thread of his career.
 After Beyond the Fringe came the television series Not Only...
-But Also (1964–1970), in which their improvised Pete and Dud dialogues — two working-class men in raincoats discussing art, life and frogs — showed a gentler, more intimate comic chemistry than the polished revue sketches.
-Later, as the double act matured, they recorded the deliberately offensive Derek and Clive albums, unleashed versions of themselves that traded satire for scatology and became cult objects.
+But Also (1964β1970), in which their improvised Pete and Dud dialogues β two working-class men in raincoats discussing art, life and frogs β showed a gentler, more intimate comic chemistry than the polished revue sketches.
+Later, as the comedy duo matured, they recorded the deliberately offensive Derek and Clive albums, unleashed versions of themselves that traded satire for scatology and became cult objects.

 Cook's solo work was sparser but no less significant.
-He hosted the short-lived American series The Peter Cook Show, wrote and starred in the films The Bed Sitting Room and The Rise and Rise of Michael Rimmer, and appeared in countless chat shows, panel games and private performances where his improvisatory genius routinely astonished other comedians.
+He hosted the short-lived American series The Peter Cook Show, starred in the film The Bed Sitting Room and wrote and starred in The Rise and Rise of Michael Rimmer, and appeared in countless chat shows, panel games and private performances where his improvisatory genius routinely astonished other comedians.
 His final notable television appearance came in 1994 on Clive Anderson Talks Back, where a visibly diminished but still dazzling Cook ad-libbed a sketch that reminded a generation why he was regarded as the greatest comic mind of his age.

 He died on 9 January 1995, aged fifty-seven, from a gastrointestinal haemorrhage after years of heavy drinking.
 Tributes from across British comedy described him as the man who had made the rest of them possible.
-His influence is embedded in everything from Private Eye to Monty Python, The Thick of It and alternative comedy itself: a lineage of irony, scepticism and verbal elegance that begins with Cook.
+His influence runs strongly through everything from Private Eye to Monty Python, The Thick of It and alternative comedy itself: a lineage of irony, scepticism and verbal elegance that he helped define.

 Comedy Style